-- a) Photosynthesis provides the energy directly used by plants. - b) Cellular respiration allows plants to use the energy stored in the glucose made - c) during photosynthesis. - d) Photosynthesis and cellular respiration are separate processes with no interaction. - e) Cellular respiration produces oxygen, which plants use for photosynthesis.
+- a) Photosynthesis provides the energy directly used by plants. - b) Cellular respiration allows plants to use the energy stored in the glucose made during photosynthesis. - c) Photosynthesis and cellular respiration are separate processes with no interaction. - d) Cellular respiration produces oxygen, which plants use for photosynthesis.